pd-projects/hugo-puredata.info/content/objects/text-get.md

   3rd:
     float: specify number of fields.
   4th:
+    pointer: pointer to the text if -s flag is used.
     symbol: set text name.
-    pointer: pointer to the text if -s flag is used.
 outlets:
   1st:
     list: a line from text or fields from a line.
   2nd:
-    float: "line type: 0 if terminated by a semicolon, 1 if by a comma, or 2 if the line number was out of range."
+    float: 'line type: 0 if terminated by a semicolon, 1 if by a comma, or 2 if the line number was out of range.'
-flags:
-  -s <symbol, symbol>: struct name and field name of main structure.
-arguments:
-  symbol: "text name if no flags are given (default: none)."
-  float: "starting field number (default: 0)."
-  float: "initial number of fields (default: 1)."

 draft: false
-pdcategory: Misc

 ---
 "text get" reads the nth line from the named text and outputs it, or optionally reads one or more specific fields (atoms) from the line.